RUNNING BUG FARM

 I know some folks have reported success using food grade Diatomaceous Earth (aka DE).
 Unfortunately, while I find DE useful as a dewormer, I have never found DE to be helpful for mites.
 If you decide to try DE first, keep in mind that it will be in your rabbits wool.
 If you have a blower, you can probably blow most of it out.
 You will need to wear a dust mask.
 You do not want to breath in DE.
 If you don't have a blower, you can try to comb it out.

-I recommend reading my Angora Rabbit Care post for in-depth details on how to properly care for your fluffy bunny.
+I recommend reading my Angora Rabbit Care article for in-depth details on how to properly care for your fluffy bunny.

 Picture